JeanGrant/JeanGrant/README.md

 - 👋 Hi, I’m @JeanGrant
 - 👀 I’m interested in creating software applications and websites with an appealing and comfortable UI for its users
-- 🌱 I’m currently expanding my knowledge in Python, ASP.NET, and JavaScript
+- 🌱 I’m currently expanding my knowledge in Python, ASP.NET, and Java
 - 📫 You can reach me on my email: john_jacob_acorda@dlsl.edu.ph

 <!---